 LIBERAL STUDIES OFFICE OF GLOBAL PROGRAMS

-The Liberal Studies Director of Global Programs and a team of global academic advisors are available for individual in-person meetings with students, email or Skype meetings with students studying away from the New York City campus (email@example.com), and on-site meetings each semester with students studying at several of the global academic centers.
-The Global Programs staff serves as a resource to assist study away students with matters such as registration deadlines, degree requirements, making schedule changes, pre-departure preparation, and more.
+The Liberal Studies Office of Global Programs, located at 726 Broadway, 6th Floor, New York, NY 10003, is open Mondays through Fridays from 9 a.m. to 5 p.m.
+The Liberal Studies team of global academic advisors is available for individual in-person meetings with students, email or video/chat meetings with students studying away from the New York City campus (email@example.com), and on-site meetings each semester with students studying at several of the global academic centers.
+The Global Programs staff serves as a resource to assist study away students with matters such as site selection, academic planning, application deadlines, pre-departure preparation, and more.

 FIRST YEAR GLOBAL STUDY